RedTurtle/collective.navigationtoggle/README.txt

 What will change
 ----------------

-Make possible that special navigation links will no more move the user the the target section but simply shows in the navigation itself all subsections (so the navigation seems like the user really moved to the target folder).
+Make possible that special navigation links will no more move the user to the target section but simply shows in the navigation itself all subsections (so the navigation seems like the user really moved to the target folder).
 A second click will collapse the section.

 Default page in a folder and elements marked with "Exclude from navigation" are skipped.

 The script try to simulate best at possible a normal portlet navigation behaviour.